MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 ### Check for abnormal credential changes

-- All the required information can be found in the Audit logs.
-- Filter for **Category** by **Application Management**, and **Activity** by **Update Application – Certificates and secrets management**.
+All the required information can be found in the Audit logs.
+Filter for **Category** by **Application Management**, and **Activity** by **Update Application – Certificates and secrets management**.

-- Check to see if there was an unauthorized change to credentials on the account.
-- Also check whether there are more credentials than warranted, assigned to the service principal.
+- Check whether there are newly created or unexpected credentials assigned to the service principal.
 - Check both the application and associated service principal objects.
 - Check any [custom role](/azure/active-directory/roles/custom-enterprise-apps) that maybe have been created or modified.
 Note the Permissions marked below:

 :::image type="content" source="./media/compromised-malicious-apps/CustomRolesToCheck.png" alt-text="Check custom roles that may be created or modified":::

 If you have deployed the app governance add-on, check the portal for alerts relating to the application.
-For more information, see [Unusual addition of credentials to an OAuth app](/defender-cloud-apps/investigate-anomaly-alerts#unusual-addition-of-credentials-to-an-oauth-app).
+For more information, see [Get started with app threat detection and remediation](https://docs.microsoft.com/en-us/defender-cloud-apps/app-governance-detect-remediate-get-started)

 If you have deployed Identity Protection, check the "Risk detections" report and in the user or workload identity “risk history”.

 :::image type="content" source="./media/compromised-malicious-apps/WorkloadIdentity-RiskDetectionSignalPortal_2.png" alt-text="Risk Detection portal":::

+If you have deployed Microsoft Defender for Cloud Apps, ensure that the "Unusual addition of credentials to an OAuth app" policy is enabled, and check for open alerts.
+For more information, see [Unusual addition of credentials to an OAuth app](/defender-cloud-apps/investigate-anomaly-alerts#unusual-addition-of-credentials-to-an-oauth-app).

 Additionally, you can query the [servicePrincipalRiskDetections](/graph/api/identityprotectionroot-list-serviceprincipalriskdetections) and user [riskDetections APIs](/graph/api/resources/riskdetection) to retrieve these risk detections.

 ### Search for anomalous app configuration changes

+- Check the API permissions assigned to the app to ensure that the permissions are consistent with what is expected for the app.
 - Check Audit logs (filter **Activity** by **Update Application** or **Update Service Principal**).
 - Confirm whether the connection strings are consistent and whether has the sign-out URL has been modified.
 - Confirm whether the domains in the URL are in-line with those registered.
 - Determine whether anyone has added an unauthorized redirect URL.
 - Confirm ownership of the redirect URI that you own to ensure it did not expire and was claimed by an adversary.

+Also, if you have deployed Microsoft Defender for Cloud Apps, check the portal for alerts relating to the application you are currently investigating.
+Not all alert policies are enabled by default for OAuth apps, so ensure that these are all enabled.
+For more information, see [OAuth app policies](https://docs.microsoft.com/en-us/defender-cloud-apps/app-permission-policy).
+You can also view information about the apps prevalance and recent activity under the Investigation>OAuth Apps tab.

 ### Check for suspicious application roles